All Episodes

 Nice intro.

-That I could really weave a tail and spin a yarn.
+I used to think of myself as a storyteller that I could really weave a tail and spin a yarn.

-With pen and paper on the back of my guitar.
+I could sit down and write you a million sellers with pen and paper on the back of my guitar.

 But this turn of events should got me spinning.

-I'm second guessing everything I thought I knew.
+I'm second-guessing everything I thought I knew.

-It's unforeseen ending of a great beginning.
+This unforeseen ending of a great beginning.

 This world's all turning around.